vince-exe/C/CarcerePoggioreale/README.md

-Programma creato dopo aver studiato l'allocazione dinamica in C
+Program created after studying the dynamic allocation in C

-Ps: Il programma non effettua controlli sulla malloc e sulla realloc essenzialmente perché non avevo voglia :-).
+Ps: The program does not check the malloc and realloc essentially because I didn't want to :-).